wilm42/portfolio/README.md

 -----------

 I know, I know... using react/redux on a site this simple probably seems a bit silly.
-It's not an app, there aren't many states to keep track of, and at this point there really isn't even a backend to speak of.
-The reason I chose to go with react on this project is pretty straightforward though, I wanted the beautiful modularization of components so that I can easily update / change / scrap pieces as I grow and this site grows with me.
+It's not an app, there aren't many states to keep track of, and at this point there isn't really even a backend to speak of.
+The reason I chose to go with react on this project is pretty straightforward though; I wanted the modularization of components so that I can easily update, change, and scrap pieces as I grow and this site grows with me.
 I love react, but I'm not dogmatic about it.
-Frameworks are just that - frameworks to make my life easier, and in this case, after debating with myself, I decided that the react framework made sense to me for this project.
+Frameworks are just that - frames to build on that make my life easier - and in this case, after debating with myself, I decided that the react framework made sense for this project.